 Federal law imposes no design safety standards on domestically produced firearms.
 That is because, unlike every other consumer product produced in the US, firearms and ammunition are exempted from the health and safety standards set by the federal Consumer Product Safety Act.1 As a result, many firearms are manufactured and sold in the US without undergoing appropriate safety testing and without including basic safety features.
 Poorly constructed firearms play a significant role in unintentional shootings and are disproportionately associated with criminal misuse, especially by juveniles and young adults.2

 Gun manufacturers have taken advantage of this consumer protection oversight, in some cases disclaiming responsibility for correcting deadly design defects.
-For example, a 2010 CNBC investigation revealed that Remington Arms sold millions of rifles with a design flaw that buyers claimed resulted in at least 24 deaths and 100 injuries when the rifles discharged without the trigger being pulled.3 As the deaths and injuries multiplied, Remington refused to recall the rifle – even when a Remington engineer testified that the company had intentionally decided not to use a safer trigger design because it would increase manufacturing costs by 5.5 cents per unit.4 Facing numerous lawsuits, the company finally redesigned the trigger in 2007.5
+For example, a 2010 CNBC investigation revealed that Remington Arms sold millions of rifles with a design flaw that buyers claimed resulted in at least 24 deaths and 100 injuries when the rifles discharged without the trigger being pulled.3 As the deaths and injuries multiplied, Remington refused to recall the rifle—even when a Remington engineer testified that the company had intentionally decided not to use a safer trigger design because it would increase manufacturing costs by five and a half cents per unit.4 Facing numerous lawsuits, the company finally redesigned the trigger in 2007.5

 Better Gun Designs Can Prevent Accidental Deaths and Injuries